shravaniwani/Gesture-Recognition-/README (2).md

 - This project was inspired by Upgrad

 ## Contact
-Created by [@PriyaPatil74] - feel free to contact me!
+Created by Sunita Saraf - feel free to contact me!